Surface, Los Angeles. Transfer Array Exit Point

 [Bonded Entity: Will.
 Status: ----]

 The status field was blank.
-Not dead — the bond itself was live and burning against her sternum.
+Not dead.
+The bond itself was live and burning against her sternum.
 Just blank.
 The corrupted surface interface couldn't resolve what it was reading on the other end.

 She closed the screen before Lariya could see it.